 Epsom salt is a good source of magnesium, which is an essential nutrient for plants.
 Magnesium helps with several things, including the absorption of other nutrients, cell division, and the strengthening of cell walls.

 Sulfur is another important nutrient that is found in Epsom salt.
-Sulfur helps to improve the plant’s growth, as well as reduce brown spots on the leaves.
+Sulfur helps to improve the plant’s growth, as well as reduce brown spots on your pothos.
 It also helps to prevent yellowing of the leaves and can promote healthy root growth.

 How to use Epsom salt for pothos